ontola/rdflib.js/src/wip.md

 - `Serializer.tripleCallback` had an unused third argument.
 - `UpdateManager.update` checked an undefined `secondTry` variable.
 Since later in the same function, `.update` is called with a 4th argument, I assume this is `secondTry`.
 I've added it as an optional argument.
 Perhaps this is
 - `Formula.add()` now uses `this.rdfFactory.defaultGraph` instead of the non-existent `this.defaultGraph`
+- `IndexedFormula.replaceWith` now passes a Node instead of a string to `.add` in the `if (big.value)` block

-## Possible bugs not fixed by this PR
+## Possible bugs discovered, which are not fixed by this PR

 - `Formula.substitute` uses `this.add(Statments[])`, which will crash.
 I think it should be removed, since `IndexedFormula.substitute` is used all the time anyway.
 - The `Formula.serialize` function calls `serialize.ts` with only one argument, so without a store.
 I think this will crash every time.
 Also`Formula.serialize` uses `this.namespaces`, but this is only defined in `IndexedFormula`.
 Is it rotten code and should it be removed?
-- `store.add()` accepts many types of inputs, but this will lead to invalid statements (e.g. a Literal as a Subject).
+- `IndexedFormula.add()` accepts many types of inputs, but this will lead to invalid statements (e.g. a Literal as a Subject).
 I suggest we make this more strict and throw more errors on wrong inputs.
 Relates to #362.
 We could still make the allowed inputs bigger by allowing other types with some explicit behavior, e.g. in subject arguments, create `NamedNodes` from `URL` objects and `strings` that look like URLs .
 In any case, I thinkg the `Node.fromValue` behavior is too unpredictable for `store.add`.
 For now, I've updated the docs to match its behavior.
 - The types for `Node.fromValue` and `Literal.fromValue` show how unpredictable these methods are.
 I suggest we make them more strict (also relates to #362), so they either return a `TFTerm` (`node`) or throw an error - they should not return `undefined` or `null`.
 Also, I think they should be converted to functions in `Utils`: this would fix the circular dependency issue (why we need `node_internal`) and it would fix the type issues in `Literal.fromValue` (which tends to give issues since it's signature does not correctly extend from `Node.fromValue`)
 - In `Fetcher.addtype`, the final logic will allways return `true`, since `redirection` is a `NamedNode`.
 Should it call `.value`?
 - Various `Hanlder.parse()` functions in `Fetcher` return either a `Response` or a `Promise<Error>`.
 This seems like weird behavior - should it not always return an array?